- Who We Are

-Mitigation means working to curb greenhouse gas emissions while also supporting sustainable economic growth.
-USAID’s mitigation efforts include the following core activities:
+- Mitigation means working to curb greenhouse gas emissions while spurring clean, low-carbon economic growth.
+USAID’s mitigation efforts include two core activities:

-- Clean energy work promotes the development of clean and renewable energy sources and the efficient use of energy from all sources.
+- Clean energy work provides support for the deployment of clean and renewable energy sources, sustainable energy systems, and efficient energy end-use.

-USAID’s climate change program works with dozens of partners inside and outside the Agency to deliver the best available expertise and support to USAID Missions, partner countries and communities.
-Our climate team also works closely with the Department of State, NASA and other U.S. agencies to support the Global Climate Change Initiative, GCCI, a broad U.S. commitment to engage with global partners to curb greenhouse gas emissions and build resilience to climate change.
+USAID carries out its climate change work in partnership with dozens of government, business and civil society partners, sharing U.S. expertise with countries and communities around the world.
+Within the U.S. Government, USAID works in close partnership with the U.S. State Department and the U.S. Treasury Department to advance President Obama’s Global Climate Change Initiative (GCCI), a broad U.S. commitment to engage with global partners to curb greenhouse gas emissions and build resilience to climate change.